tramarobin/fctSnPM/README.md

 ## Outputs ##

 ### spmAnalysis ###
-`spmAnalaysis.mat` is a structure composed of the results of teh statistical analysis (ANOVA + Post Hoc).
+`spmAnalaysis.mat` is a structure composed of the results of the statistical analysis (ANOVA + Post Hoc).

 `spmAnalysis.anova` is composed of different fields:
 * `type` is the type of ANOVA performed